h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

 Defining a Stacked Ensemble Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Parameters are optional unless specified as *required*.

+Common Parameters
+'''''''''''''''''

+-  `training_frame <algo-params/training_frame.html>`__ *Required* Specify the dataset used to build the model.
+In a Stacked Ensemble model, the training frame is used only to retreive the response column (needed for training the metalearner) and also to compute training metrics for the ensemble model.

--  `y <algo-params/y.html>`__: (Required) Specify the index or column name of the column to use as the dependent variable (response column).
+-  `y <algo-params/y.html>`__: *Required* Specify the index or column name of the column to use as the dependent variable (response column).
 The response column can be numeric (regression) or categorical (classification).

+-  `base_models <algo-params/base_models.html>`__: *Required* Specify a list of models (or model IDs) that can be stacked together.
+Models must have been cross-validated (i.e. ``nfolds``>1 or ``fold_column`` was specified), they all must use the same cross-validation folds, and ``keep_cross_validation_predictions`` must have been set to True.
+One way to guarantee identical folds across base models is to set ``fold_assignment = "Modulo"`` in all the base models.
+It is also possible to get identical folds by setting ``fold_assignment = "Random"`` when the same seed is used in all base models.

--  `x <algo-params/x.html>`__: (Optional) Specify a vector containing the names or indices of the predictor variables to use when building the model.
+-  `x <algo-params/x.html>`__: Specify a vector containing the names or indices of the predictor variables to use when building the model.
 If ``x`` is missing, then all columns except ``y`` are used.
 The only use for ``x`` is to get the correct training set so that we can compute ensemble training metrics.

--  `training_frame <algo-params/training_frame.html>`__ (Required) Specify the dataset used to build the model.
-In a Stacked Ensemble model, the training frame is used only to retreive the response column (needed for training the metalearner) and also to compute training metrics for the ensemble model.

--  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset to use for tuning the model.
+-  `validation_frame <algo-params/validation_frame.html>`__: Specify the dataset to use for tuning the model.
 The validation frame will be passed through to the metalearner for tuning.

--  `blending_frame <algo-params/blending_frame.html>`__: (Optional) Specify a frame to be used for computing the predictions that serve as the training frame for the metalearner.
+-  `blending_frame <algo-params/blending_frame.html>`__: Specify a frame to be used for computing the predictions that serve as the training frame for the metalearner.
 This triggers blending mode if provided.

--  `model_id <algo-params/model_id.html>`__: (Optional) Specify a custom name for the model to use as a reference.
-By default, H2O automatically generates a destination key.

--  `base_models <algo-params/base_models.html>`__: (Required) Specify a list of models (or model IDs) that can be stacked together.
-Models must have been cross-validated (i.e. ``nfolds``>1 or ``fold_column`` was specified), they all must use the same cross-validation folds, and ``keep_cross_validation_predictions`` must have been set to True.
-One way to guarantee identical folds across base models is to set ``fold_assignment = "Modulo"`` in all the base models.
-It is also possible to get identical folds by setting ``fold_assignment = "Random"`` when the same seed is used in all base models.
+-  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

+-  **keep_levelone_frame**: Keep the level one data frame that's constructed for the metalearning step.
+Defaults to False.

--  `metalearner_algorithm <algo-params/metalearner_algorithm.html>`__ (Optional) Specify the metalearner algorithm type.
+-  `metalearner_algorithm <algo-params/metalearner_algorithm.html>`__ Specify the metalearner algorithm type.
 Options include:

  - ``"AUTO"`` (GLM with non negative weights & standardization turned off, and if ``validation_frame`` is present, then ``lambda_search`` is set to True; may change over time).
 This is the default.
  - ``"glm"`` (GLM with default parameters)